Expedited VAT registration concept with global trade, business storefront, compliance documents, and calendar deadlines illustration.

 2. Confirm VAT Eligibility Criteria Before You Apply

-Before rushing to apply, ensure you meet the local VAT threshold or the criteria for a fast EU VAT number.
+Before rushing to apply, ensure you meet the local VAT threshold or the criteria for a value added tax identification number.
 Mistakes with eligibility often add weeks of delays.

 • Check whether your business meets the VAT registration threshold.
 In the UK, for instance, businesses must register for VAT if their annual taxable turnover exceeds £90,000, effective from 1 April 2024.
 This new threshold was announced in the UK Government’s official policy update.
 Thresholds vary across EU countries, so always consult official guidelines in your target market.